-When you upgrade Websense Web Security solutions, you must also upgrade Remote Filtering Server by running the new installer on the machine where Remote Filtering Server is installed.
-See Installing Remote Filtering Server on Windows, page 16, for details.
+When you upgrade Web protection solutions, you must also upgrade Remote Filtering Server by running the new installer on the machine where Remote Filtering Server is installed.
+See Installing Remote Filtering Server on Windows, page 14, for details.

 Note

 Remote Filtering Server is backward compatible with the previous version of Remote Filtering Client.